Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 1. Create a log to keep track.

-If you’re offered representation or publication, you can follow-up with others that you’ve sent to, in order to get the best offer for you.
+This way, if you’re offered representation or publication, you can follow-up with others that you’ve sent to before accepting the best offer for you.

 2. Start working on something else.

-Nothing is worse than watching paint dry, hovering over a hot stove until the water boils, or waiting to hear back from a submission.
+Nothing is worse than watching paint dry, hovering over a hot stove until the water boils, or waiting to hear back from an agent submission.

 Also–it takes a while to hear back from a lot of people and others may not respond at all.